 Frequently Asked Questions

-A. Pronation is the natural movement of the runner’s foot ( sideways) when walking or running.
+Pronation is the natural movement of the foot when walking or running.
 Also referred to as eversion.
 When working out the foot experiences an inward roll with each run or walking step.
-There are different types of pronation experienced by different types of runners.
+There are different types of pronation runners experience.
 Different types of pronation require different types of running shoes--some of the best memory foam shoes address pronation perfectly though!